-The above named have undertaken Safer Recruitment in Education Training.
-One of the above will be involved in all staff and volunteer appointments and arrangements (including, where appropriate, contracted services).
+The above named have undertaken/ updated their Safer Recruitment in Education Training.
+At least one of the above will be involved in all staff and volunteer appointments and arrangements (including where appropriate, contracted services).

 6.2 Safe Working Practice

 Our school will comply with the current Guidance for Safer Working Practice for Adults who work with children and young people in education settings